Bending/Flipping/Reorienting: Superheated plasma outflow from supermassive blackhole producing ‘X’-like fountains

 Galaxies which are made up of stars and gasses (primarily hydrogen and helium) typically extend over a hundred thousand light years.
 According to our current understanding of galaxies, it is believed that the majority of them possess a supermassive black hole at their center.
 In a small fraction of instances, supermassive black holes are observed to transition into an active phase (the reason for which is yet uncertain).
 During this phase, they not only accrete surrounding gas at an accelerated rate but also throw bits of this matter in the form of jets.
 These jets consist of super-heated plasma matter gathered from the accretion disc, which is a disc through which a black hole accretes surrounding gas.
 A part of this matter gets ejected along the black hole’s spinning axis due to strong magnetic disturbances near the accretion zone, helping to maintain the system’s momentum.
 These events are considered as some of the most powerful incidents in the universe, releasing energy higher than the explosion of a million stars.
 During these events, the ejected jets of matter travel at speeds approaching that of light, and can extend for distances of several millions of light-years.
 The ejected matter is expected to propagate along a predestined bidirectional straight path, following the spinning axis of the blackhole (Fig. 1).

 Fig. 1: Artist's impression of what a black hole, its accretion system, and the ejected jets of plasma matter might look like.
 The black hole is presented in black as no light can escape its gravitational influence beyond a certain point known as the event horizon.
 The black hole accretes surrounding gas through an accretion disc, and some of the material flowing in this disk is thrown along the black hole's spinning axis in the form of jets (matter captured from outside the event horizon).
-The 'innermost stable orbit' and 'photon sphere' are the last stable orbits around a black hole where matter and light can remain in stable orbits without falling into the black hole, respectively.
+The 'innermost stable orbit' and 'photon sphere' are the last stable orbits around a black hole where matter and light can remain in stable orbits without falling into the black hole, respectively (Not to scale).
 [Credit: ESO ]

 Now, let’s discuss the environment through which these jets travel.
 As mentioned earlier, these jets can cover distances of several million light-years, surpassing the extent of their host galaxies.
 So, the jets enter into a region known as the intergalactic medium, which lies between galaxies.
 These mediums are an integral part of the ‘galaxy groups’ or ‘galaxy clusters’, spanning sizes 10-100 times larger than a typical galaxy and housing tens of galaxies within them.
 In addition to galaxies, these cluster or group mediums are primarily filled with superheated gas, which is incredibly sparse (about 10-25 times less dense than Earth’s air).
 It’s important to emphasize here that the density of the jets is even lower than that of such surrounding medium.
 Therefore, when a jet travels through such a medium, it undergoes a significant collision and has to drill through it.
 This gas in clusters or groups exists in the form of superheated plasma at temperatures of around several million Kelvin, causing it to emit X-rays, which are at the high-energy end of the electromagnetic spectrum.
 Therefore, to detect their presence, we require X-ray telescopes.
 Whereas, the plasma outflow from the black hole primarily emits low-energy radio waves, and this emission occurs through a process called synchrotron radiation.
 In this process, plasma particles revolve around magnetic fields, producing electromagnetic radiation primarily in the form of radio waves.